Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Related Work

 \section{Related Work}

+Historically, asset prices dynamics~\cite{stanley2000introduction} was modelled with a Wiener process or Brownian motion.
+Although Brownian motion can explain certain empirical facts of price change dynamics~\cite{cont2001empirical}, others, such as volatility clustering, cannot.
+Autoregressive conditional heteroscedasticity (ARCH) model~\cite{ARCH} was introduced to describe the time-varying volatility of logarithmic price returns, relying only on the information of previous price movements.
+Its generalized variant GARCH~\cite{GARCH} additionally introduces previous conditional variances when calculating the present conditional variance.
+GARCH is thus able to explain the heavy-tail distribution of price returns and volatility clustering.
+The effect of news on price volatility was modelled with the class of (conditional) jump models~\cite{jorion1988jump,chan2002conditional}, incorporate Poisson-like components.

-Over the years, many studies suggested forecasting prices and volatility by utilizing historic prices alone.
-Such forecasting techniques are usually based on \textbf{econometric} models, such as Auto-Regressive Conditional Heteroskedasticity model (ARCH)~\cite{engle1982autoregressive}, Generalized Auto-Regressive Conditional Heteroskedasticity model (GARCH)~\cite{bollerslev1986generalized}, Heterogeneous Auto-Regressive model of Realized (HAR-RV) Volatility~\cite{har}.
-The difference in these models stems from accounting for various stylized facts observed in real markets.
-We also note that models based on the realized volatility appear to be a more precise in forecasting volatility than conditional variance models~\cite{ARCH_HAR}.
+We also note that models based on the autoregressive realized volatility~\cite{ARCH_HAR} appear to be more precise in forecasting volatility than conditional variance models.

-To apply state-of-the-art time series analysis tools to financial contexts, machine learning and, in particular, deep learning models, have been extensively researched over the recent years.
-Recurrent Neural Networks (RNNs) and, specifically, Long Short-Term Memory networks (LSTMs)~\cite{liu2019novel,nguyen2019long} were shown to be reliable and informative for a diverse set of tasks~\cite{rel_9_comp_study}.
-Recently, convolutional neural networks (CNNs) for causal temporal analysis, also known as Temporal Convolutional Networks (TCNs), have also gained traction~\cite{mcnally2018predicting,saad2019toward}.
-Models that combine these two paradigms have also been studied~\cite{guo2021mrclstm,rel_3_cnn_lstm_crypto}.
+State-of-the-art time series analysis tools, machine learning models and deep learning models have been extensively used in financial contexts in recent years.
+Recurrent Neural Networks (RNNs) and, specifically, Long Short-Term Memory networks (LSTMs)~\cite{liu2019novel,nguyen2019long} were shown to be reliable and informative for a diverse set of financial tasks~\cite{rel_9_comp_study}.
+Lately, convolutional neural networks (CNNs) for causal temporal analysis, also known as Temporal Convolutional Networks (TCNs), have also gained traction~\cite{mcnally2018predicting,saad2019toward}.
+Models that combine these two paradigms were also studied~\cite{guo2021mrclstm,rel_3_cnn_lstm_crypto}.
+The empirical studies that analyse drawbacks and advances of volatility forecasting with neutral networks are still under active research~\cite{bucci2020realized, vejendla2013evaluation}.